 As I’ve written before, there are just a handful of ways to reduce your risk of cancer.
-Don’t smoke.
-Stay out of the sun.
-Keep a healthy weight.
-Don’t drink alcohol.
-And get vaccinated with the HPV vaccine to prevent HPV-associated cancers (see Note 1).
+One of which is to prevent HPV-associated cancers with the HPV vaccine (see Note 1).

 Too many people who discuss the HPV vaccine, especially among the anti-vaccine religion, tend to focus on HPV-related cervical cancer.
 But HPV is linked to several dangerous and deadly cancers, and a new report examines the details of those cancers.

 I know I cut and paste this section to every article I write about HPV vaccines, but it’s the first step to HPV vaccine myth debunking.
 Some readers may be coming here for the first time, and they ought to know just how the HPV vaccine prevents cancer.

 However, I try to update this section when necessary with new information about either the disease or the vaccine.
 If you’ve read this section 47 times, just skip down to the next section where I discuss the key point of this article.

 Genital and oral human papillomavirus (HPV) infections are the most common sexually transmitted infections (STI) in the USA.
 HPV is generally transmitted from personal contact during vaginal, anal, or oral sex.

 It’s important to note that there are more than 150 strains or subtypes of HPV that can infect humans – however, only 40 of these strains are linked to one or more different cancers.
 Of those 40 strains, most are fairly rare.

 Although the early symptoms of HPV infections aren’t serious and many HPV infections resolve themselves without long-term harm, HPV infections are causally linked to many types of cancers in men and women.
 According to current medical research, here are some of the cancers that are linked to HPV: